 What are omega-3s fatty acids?

 Omega-3 fatty acids are essential polyunsaturated fats.
 The term “essential” means that the body cannot make them on its own.
-Therefore, you must consume omega-3 fatty acids through food or supplements every day.
+Therefore, you must consume omega-3 fatty acids through food every day.

 How many omega-3s fatty acids are there?